endurox-dev/endurox/README.md

 * Starting with version 5.2 Enduro/X provides configuration data encryption feature, so that software which is built on top of Enduro/X may comply with Payment Card Industry Data Security Standard (PCI/DSS).
+* Application monitoring with TM_MIB interface.
+For example NetXMS.
+* XA Driver for PostgreSQL.

 ![Alt text](doc/Endurox-product.jpg?raw=true "Enduro/x overview")